lsmonki/php-ixr/README.md

 A [Composer](http://getcomposer.org/) file has been added to this repository.

-As I'm not the original developer, this package is not published to [Packagist](https://packagist.org/), to use it simply add
+This package is published to [Packagist](https://packagist.org/), but if you don't want to use it simply add

     "repositories": [
         {